 Thinking of selling your old Mac so you can buy a new one, or because you have bought a new Mac.
 There are various ways in which you can sell it, and various services that can help you to do so with the minimum amount of hassle.
 However, there is more to selling your Mac than just picking the means by which you will sell it.

-We discuss everything you need to do when selling a Mac, from evaluating the market and choosing the right price, to making sure you aren’t ripped off, and being prepared for hagglers.
+We discuss everything you need to do when selling a MacBook or Mac, from evaluating the market and choosing the right price, to making sure you aren’t ripped off, and being prepared for hagglers.
 Read on for our advice about selling an old Mac.

 How much is my Mac worth?